Why me?’s response to COVID-19

 We are still accepting referrals for Restorative Justice.
 If you think you might benefit from Restorative Justice, then read more here.
 We will then have an initial conversation with you about your case, and will seek to support you remotely.
 You can also read more about what Restorative Justice is.

-We are hosting three regular forums:
+We are hosting two regular forums:

 - Aimed at PCC funded Restorative Justice providers.